collectSPACE: Messages

 Registered: Aug 2001

-But agreeing with others Pete's second wife was only with him for the last 10 years, long after Pete was on the moon.
-If his first wife was a contributor or wrote/co-wrote the book then I would be currently interested in her signing the book.
+But Pete's second wife was only with him for the last 10 years, long after Pete was on the moon.
 The ISS and Mars exploration contributions to this book would be substantive for his last wife, in that regards.
-I don't know how much of a ghost writer or contributor she was to this new book, nor do I know her, but I'd pass on getting her to sign this.
-Space Cowboys was an OK movie, not much criticsm from me there, and I'd get Howard to sign it if I met him.
+I don't know how much of a ghost writer or contributor she was to this new book, nor do I know her.
+Space Cowboys was an okay movie, not much criticism from me there.

 KC Stoever